finnbear/actix-tcp-leak/README.md

 1. Install `netstat` and `libssl-dev` (and whatever else is required to compile this)
 2. `cargo run`
-3. Watch the `CLOSE_WAIT` connections steadily leak.
+3. Watch the `ESTABLISHED` and `CLOSE_WAIT` connections steadily leak.
-4. On a laptop on the same network, navigate to `https://IP_OF_RUNNING_PROGRAM:4443`, click through the SSL warning, wait until you see "Hello World!," and then turn off your WiFi to leak one `ESTABLISHED` connection.
+4. On a laptop on the same network, navigate to `https://IP_OF_RUNNING_PROGRAM:1443`, click through the SSL warning, wait until you see "Hello World!," and then turn off your WiFi to leak one `ESTABLISHED` connection.

 ## Docker Setup